 Lead teacher: Mr Colledge Duration: 2 years

+Level of course: A Level Exam board: AQA

 Course requirement: A minimum of a grade 6 in GCSE History or English.

 Paper 1: Government and Politics of the UK

 This paper focuses on the make up of politics in the UK from the way the government works through to how we interact with the democratic process.